mjarkk/plex-like-web-app/README.md

 - On windows the server will NOT stop running if you press ctrl + c, Solution: on windows open task manager and kill all nodejs services
 - If you change dev mode in the settings the server will not stop the live reload or will not start live the live reload, Solution: manually restart the server.
 - If you see a lot of: [nodemon] files triggering change check: some/directory/some.file, Solution: npm i -g nodemon@debug
+- On linux chrome will eat you're RAM when working with the shaka player

 ## Tested on:
 ### Linux (ubuntu 17.10)